 The Board's Pilot Evaluation Committee identified licensed, working pilots to provide subject matter expertise in interviews and focus groups to support exam development activities.
 These licensed pilots were consulted to identify the major subject matter areas and to develop the examinations.
 The participating pilots had varying degrees of experience ranging from newly licensed to very experienced.
 All individuals involved with examination development activities signed an examination security agreement which specified that they would keep all examination materials secure, discuss the examination only during Board-sponsored meetings, and avoid involvement in any examination-oriented review program for prospective pilot candidates.
-Signers included Pilot Evaluation Committee (PEC) members, PSC staff, staff at the California Maritime Academy, and pilots who served as subject matter experts (SMEs) in all phases of written and simulation examination development scoring, and/or established the passing score for the written and simulator examinations.
+Signers included Pilot Evaluation Committee (PEC) members, staff at the California Maritime Academy, and pilots who served as subject matter experts (SMEs) in all phases of written, simulator, and structured interview examinations development scoring, and/or established the passing score for the written and simulator examinations.

-Standardized procedures and protocols to administer both the written examination and simulator examination were developed to ensure that every candidate had the same examination experience.
+Standardized procedures and protocols to administer all exam components were developed to ensure that every candidate had the same examination experience.
+These activities included: